 How much life insurance does a 20-something really need?

 When shopping for a term life insurance policy, many experts recommend five to 10 times your annual income in life insurance coverage.
 So, if you make $55,000 per year, that would be a range of $250,000 to $600,000 in coverage.
 Perhaps more if you have children and a small emergency fund.

 That said, life insurance needs are specific to your financial situation.
 An easy way to understand how much coverage you may need is by using a free online life insurance calculator.
 It’ll take into consideration numerous factors to provide you with a few possible coverage options.
 It’ll also tell you if you don’t need a policy at all.

-There are many financial and lifestyle unknowns in your twenties.
+There are many financial and lifestyle unknowns in your 20s.
 Your income could surge, you could get married or divorced, and you could have one or several kids.
 You should periodically revisit your life insurance needs as your financial situation changes.

-For less than you spend on TV streaming services, you can help ensure that your partner and kids can meet their day-to-day financial needs.
+For less than you spend on streaming services, you can help ensure that your partner and kids can meet their day-to-day financial needs.
 Life’s expensive, as you know.

 You have an entire lifetime ahead of you (hopefully).
 However, a little preparation goes a long way toward providing peace of mind for yourself and a lasting legacy to the people you love.